arturkulig/ts-swagger-fetch/readme.md

 }

 interface SwaggerFileDescriptor {

   // your custom name (will be visible in logs)
   name: string;

   // swagger definition file path relative to config file
   file: string;

   // swagger definition remote location information
   remote: SwaggerRemoteFileDescriptor;

+  // should a factory function
+  // allowing replacing window.fetch
+  // be generated
+  factory?: boolean;

   // Object here will override (overshadow)
   // contents of the swagger definition file overrides?: Partial<Spec>;